 Backpacking through Coyote Gulch is a magical way to experience the best of Grand Staircase Escalante in southern Utah!

-The most notable landmark inside Coyote Gulch is Jacob Hamblin Arch, a stunning 150-foot wide and 100-foot tall arch that towers over the gulch.
-If you aren’t up for backpacking, you can also visit Jacob Hamblin via a 14-mile round trip day hike from the Hurricane Wash trailhead.
+The most notable landmark inside Coyote Gulch is Jacob Hamblin Arch, a stunning 150-foot wide and 100-foot tall arch.
+If you aren’t up for backpacking, you can visit Jacob Hamblin via a 14-mile round-trip day hike from the Hurricane Wash trailhead.

 3. Take a guided canyoneering trip

-Looking to take your slot canyon adventure to the next level and explore an even more remote part of Grand Staircase?
+Looking to take your slot canyon adventure to the next level?
 Canyoneering will get your adrenaline pumping while exploring some of the more beautiful and rarely visited areas of the park.

-Excursions of Escalante is the only guide service that offers canyoneering tours (rather than just guided hikes) in Escalante, with two tour options of different difficulty levels which cost $225 to $275.
+Excursions of Escalante is the only guide service that offers canyoneering tours in Escalante.
+They have two tour options of different difficulty levels which cost $225 to $275.

 4. Take a day trip to Bryce Canyon

-No trip to Escalante is complete without taking a day trip to Bryce Canyon!
+No trip to Escalante is complete without taking a day trip to go hiking in Bryce Canyon!
 Below are a few great hike options:

 5. Take a day trip to Capitol Reef National Park